-Whether Nancy Dowding is sitting down to lunch with old friends or perfect strangers at the Human Service Center’s weekly gathering, the result is the same.
+Whether Nancy Dowding is sitting down to lunch with old friends or perfect strangers at the ’s weekly gathering, the result is the same.

 “No matter what, it’s always wonderful,” Dowding said.

-The Human Services Center hosts its Feast and a Flick for residents and their guests almost every Thursday, barring holiday weeks.
+The Human Services Center hosts its for residents and their guests almost every Thursday, barring holiday weeks.
 Today’s event was a special one in honor of the holidays, boasting a menu that included spinach salad, stuffed pork loin and a Christmas-tree decorated cheesecake.